anirudh-os/Notes/Web Dev/Grid/Grid-Placement.md

 * The smallest units, so made, are called **_grid cells_**
 * The lines seperating these cells are called **_grid lines_**
     * These lines can be controlled by the *gap* property
+    * The color and other properties of the grid lines cannot be changed

 ## Grid Column Property